 Yet another of Rogers’s buildings, Lloyd’s Registry for Shipping, at 71 Fenchurch Street, is also a modernist masterpiece, with a courtyard garden, exterior glass elevators and a sleek, ship-shaped fountain.
 It was built in 1997 behind the classical façade of the original Lloyd’s Registry.

 Of course, many of London’s shops, bars and restaurants also boast the most modern design elements while paying homage to the past.
-For example, the Hoxton Apprentice in Hoxton Square is an excellent restaurant that employs ex-homeless workers and trains them in the gastronomic arts.
+For example, the Hoxton Apprentice in Hoxton Square, Hackney, is an excellent restaurant that employs ex-homeless workers and trains them in the gastronomic arts.
 The high ceilings, wood floors and huge windows were once part of a Victorian schoolhouse, now transformed into a popular, stylish and socially conscionable eatery (profits go back into the charity/training program).

-· A breathtaking 2-bedroom vacation accommodation in City-Islington (LN 659) on the penthouse level.
+To really get a glimpse of London’s architectural style, stay in a chic New York Habitat vacation accommodation in the City, such as:· A breathtaking 2-bedroom vacation accommodation in City-Islington (LN 659) on the penthouse level.
 This apartment is built in a former luxury office and comes with two baths, laundry/dryer, dark oak flooring and two spacious outdoor terraces that allow striking views of the skyline.

 · A crisp, clean-lined studio in City-Islington (LN-212) on the third floor of a period walk-up.
 This vacation accommodation has a double bed, laundry/dryer, decorative Victorian fireplace and lots of light from the large windows.
 To contrast the white walls and appliances, there’s a black antique leather sofa.